MetaInsight7/Monitor-DeWatermark/README.md

 python main.py --input_folder '/path/to/your/input_folder' --output_folder '/path/to/your/output_folder' --config './configs/default.yaml'

 ```
-- Will'/path/to/your/input_folder'Switch to the folder you want to watermark✔️
+- '/path/to/your/input_folder' change the watermark folder ✔️
-- Will'/path/to/your/output_folder'Switch to the saved folder🔜
+- '/path/to/your/output_folder' change the output folder🔜

 </details>